 For IRR National Private Commercial Banks in 2016 to 2018 are 151.30%, 166.94%, and 159.30%.
 In 2018 the IRR value declined, but still in the same rank as the previous year, which was very healthy.
 From 2016 to 2017 the IRR value of National Private Commercial Banks experienced a very high increase.
-The high ratio in 2017 states that a National Private Commercial Bank has a considerable risk of falling interest rates, or the possibility of a loss if the interest rate decreases, but if the interest rate rises then very large profit can be obtained by the Bank National Public General that year.
+The high ratio in 2017 states that a National Private Commercial Bank has a considerable risk of falling interest rates, or the possibility of a loss if the interest rate decreases, but if the interest rate rises then a very large profit can be obtained by the Bank National Public General that year.

 For LDR National Private Commercial Banks in 2016 to 2018 are 81.26%, 89.68%, and 85.16%.
 It is seen that in 2018 the LDR value declined, but was still in the same rank as previous years, which was quite healthy.
 So that shows that during this period the National Private Commercial Bank has a fairly good ability to fulfill its shortterm obligations when billed by depositors by relying on loans provided as a source of liquidity.
 However, overall, it is better if the National Private Commercial Bank needs to tighten the amount of credit disbursed and maintain the principle of prudence in the coming years, because if it has an LDR value that is too high it will show that banks are too aggressive in lending so they can increase the risk faced with.
-If the LDR value is too low, it will affect the profits obtained.
+If the LDR value is too low it will affect the profits obtained.
 Therefore the bank needs to maintain the LDR at the ideal range set by Central Bank, which is 78% -92%.
 During 2016-2018 the National Private Commercial Bank was seen as able to maintain the LDR in the ideal range set by Bank Indonesia.
-The results of research on the assessment of bank soundness using the RGEC method which is proxied by a risk profile are in line with research conducted by Putri (2017) that assessment of bank soundness can be carried out from the Risk Profile aspect.